sola-st/CMI-Finder/README.md

     ```
     python -m data_collection.extract_data --source ./demo_data/extracted_functions.json -n 16 --output ./demo_data
     ```
-    The extracted list of statements that we got in our experiments in saved in the file: **./datasets/condition_message_pairs.json**
+    **Output:** The extracted list of statements that we got in our experiments is saved in the file: **./datasets/condition_message_pairs.json**

 ### **Data generation**
 In this step, cmi-finder generates inconsistent condition-message statements from the previously collected likely consistent statements. cmi-finder offers 6 generation techniques.
 You can invoke all of them at once or each strategy individually.
 Data generation depend on the existence of a file containig the list of extracted condition message pairs.

-If you executed the previous steps in data generation, that file is already created.
-Thus, you can execute what follows.
+The generated inconsistent statements that we got based on our extracted statements (in the previous steps) are in the folder ./datasets with file name ending with inconsistent_data.json.

 * <b>Condition mutation. </b>The bellow command executes the condition mutation strategy on the list of condition-message statements given in the file ./demo_data/extracted_condition_message_pairs.json using 16 cpus and outputing the results to the folder ./demo_data

     ```
     python -m data_generation.generate --strategy condition --file ./demo_data/extracted_condition_message_pairs.json -n 16 --output ./demo_data
     ```